Trial Participation FAQs

 However, if you join the first part of the trial (called Analysis stage 1), then approximately 3.5 years into the trial there will be an analysis to check if the treatments are showing benefit to the participants.

-- For those participants who stop treatment, if they would like to, after 6 month you can be screened again and re-join the trial if you are eligible to receive other treatments in Octopus.
+• For those participants who stop treatment, if they would like to, after 6 month you can be screened again and re-join the trial if you are eligible to receive other treatments in the trial.

 This will vary at each visit.
 For a list of what will take place at each visit can be found on the visit information leaflet.
 Some examples of the assessments are: